• Skip to main content

 Last Saturday, I noticed a basket of clean clothes in my ten-year-old’s bedroom.
 It had been sitting there for two days untouched.

 In the past, I might have insisted she put away her clothes before doing anything else.
-But I knew that making an order like that would only result in an argument and later resentment — and worse, that she’d be doing it because I told her to, not taking ownership over the task at hand
+But I knew ordering her to put away her laundry would only result in an argument and resentment.
+And worse, she’d be completing the task because I told her to, not because she knew it needed to get done.

 So instead I asked: “At what time will you put your clothes away today?”